d2l-ai/d2l-en/chapter_introduction/index.md

 * Does the environment remember what we did previously?
 * Does the environment want to help us, e.g., a user reading text into a speech recognizer?
-* Does the environment want to beat us, i.e., an adversarial setting like spam filtering (against spammers) or playing a game (vs. an opponent)?
+* Does the environment want to beat us, e.g., spammers altering their emails to evade spam filters?
-* Does the environment not care?
 * Does the environment have shifting dynamics?
 For example, does future data always resemble the past or do the patterns change over time, either naturally or in response to our automated tools?

-This last question raises the problem of *distribution shift*, when training and test data are different.
+These questions raise the problem of *distribution shift*, where training and test data are different.
-It is a problem that most of us have experienced when taking exams written by a lecturer, while the homework was composed by his teaching assistants.
+Most of us have have experienced this problem when taking exams written by a lecturer, while the homework was composed by their teaching assistants.
-Next, we will briefly describe reinforcement learning, a setting that explicitly considers interactions with an environment.
+Next, we briefly describe reinforcement learning, a rich framework for posing learning problems in which an agent interacts with an environment.

 ### Reinforcement Learning